salcedoe/MtMdocs/docs/matlabBasics/Logical.md

      ```
      Notice for each step that we create a variable and then input that variable into the function in the next line.

-     Also notice that our algorithm has fewers steps than the prototype, because we didn't call the **`unique`** function twice.
+     Also notice that our algorithm has fewer steps than the prototype, because we didn't call the **`unique`** function twice.
 We only need to call it once.
 And we didn't count the letters until the very end.

 **MODULE COMPLETE** Good job.
 You made it.